gaps-closure/gaps-closure.github.io/docs/C/03-02-02-constraint-model.md

 ```

-If the edge is a paremeter in or parameter out edege, then it can be coerced if
+If the edge is a parameter in or parameter out edge, then it can be coerced if
 and only if the associated function annotation has the taint of the other node
 in the argument taints for the corresponding parameter index.
 In other words,
 what is passed in through this parameter has a taint allowed by the function